lkusmir/aws-bootcamp-cruddur-2023/journal/week0.md

     *Completed in hard assignments already.*

- Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
+ 2. Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.

- Review all the questions of each pillars in the Well Architected Tool (No specialized lens)
+ 3. Review all the questions of each pillars in the Well Architected Tool (No specialized lens)

+    *Completed.*

- Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts
+ 4. Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts

- Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.
+ 5. Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

- Open a support ticket and request a service limit
+ 6. Open a support ticket and request a service limit

+    *N/A*

 ## Additional configuration